appbricks/cloud-inceptor/images/bastion/README.md

   users: <COMMA SEPARATED LIST OF 'user|passwd'>
 ```

-> Providing the `admin_passwd` creates a "vpn_admin" user with VPN credentials and disables the default os user.
+> Providing the `admin_passwd` creates a "admin" user with VPN credentials and disables the default os user.

 > For the VPN certificate, fields `country`,`org`,`cn`,`ou`,`email` and name are mandatory.